gustavo3020/python_inventory_app_tkinter/README.md

 ├── main.py               # Application entry point, initializes GUI and DB manager
 ├── gui_manager.py        # Contains GUI classes and logic for interaction
 ├── database_manager.py   # Handles all database operations (SQLite)
+├── config_manager.py     # Manages application settings, such as the selected theme, by reading and writing to the `config.ini` file
-└── inventory.db          # (Generated after first run) The SQLite database file
+├── inventory.db          # (Generated after first run) The SQLite database file
+└── config.ini            # A configuration file that stores application settings.

 ---